RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Introduction

-To address this gap, we introduce RoofNet\footnote{Dataset and codebase are publicly available under the CC BY-NC 4.0 license at: https://www.kaggle.com/datasets/noellelaw/roofnet}, a multimodal dataset that combines high-resolution Earth Observation (EO) imagery with curated text descriptions for roof material classification.
-RoofNet is designed to enable regional- and global-scale simulations of infrastructure risk, providing the material-specific context that traditional exposure datasets often lack~\cite{gupta_xbd_2019}.
-Inspired by tools like BRAILS++ \cite{deierlein_cloud-enabled_2020,cetiner_nheri-simcenterbrails_2024}, which leverage machine learning to generate detailed building inventories for hazard modeling, RoofNet focuses on material classification, complementing existing efforts to map roof shapes or structural typologies.
+To address this gap, we introduce RoofNet, a global dataset that uses EO imagery to map georeferenced building instances to curated text descriptions for roof material classification.
+RoofNet is designed to enable regional- and global-scale simulations of infrastructure risk, providing the material-specific context that traditional exposure datasets often lack~\citep{guptaXBDDatasetAssessing2019}.
+Inspired by BRAILS++~\citep{cetinerBRAILS2025, zsarnoczayOpensourceSimulationPlatform2025}, which leverages machine learning (ML) to generate detailed building inventories for hazard modeling, RoofNet focuses on the problem of roof material classification.
 The overview of the dataset and its downstream applications can be seen in Figure \ref{fig:overview}.

-RoofNet integrates satellite imagery with open-source geospatial data from platforms such as OpenStreetMap (OSM) \cite{openstreetmap_openstreetmap_nodate} to label 14 different classes of common roofing materials, including asphalt shingles, clay tiles, concrete slabs, and metal (corrugated, tiling) materials.
-The dataset includes 51,503 annotated EO image tiles sourced from climatically and architecturally diverse regions worldwide, each paired with descriptive material and location labels to support both vision-only and vision-language learning tasks.
+RoofNet integrates satellite imagery with open-source geospatial data from platforms such as OpenStreetMap (OSM)~\citep{openstreetmapOpenStreetMap} to label 14 different classes of key roofing materials for hazard risk analysis, including asphalt shingles, clay tiles, concrete slabs, and metal (corrugated, tiling) materials.
+The dataset includes 49,662 annotated building instances sourced from climatically and architecturally diverse regions that span 101 countries across the globe, pairing descriptive material and location labels to support both vision-only and vision-language learning tasks.